DocHatty14/community-research-mcp/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repo
 2. Create a feature branch
 3. Make your changes
 4. Run tests and linting
-5. Submit a pull request
+5. Submit a PR

 ---

 <p align="center">
-  <i>Built for developers who want real solutions, not documentation.</i>
+  <i>Built for devs who want real solutions, not documentation fluff.</i>
 </p>